tusharbhutt/Endless-Nodes/changlelog.md

+Jun 23/23, V1.2.0: Added the Endless Pandemonium node, a black box that randomly and invisibly changes parameters on you.
+Put in ability to use 64 or 16 as the minimum steps for the dimensions in the Randomizer nodes, added CFG Guidance outputs for Flux.
+Fixed typos and added better credits in README.
+Some bug squishing.

 Jun 22/25, V1.1.1: Minor typos and trying to align version numbers

-Jun 21/25, V1.00: Blew it all up and started again
+Jun 21/25, V1.0.0: Blew it all up and started again

 Aug 19/24, V0.41: Fixed Image Saver node so it appears